23Adrian/CARE_PL/README.md

-Care is a prototype Health Care protocol language
+Care is a prototype Health Care protocol language.

+To run CARE, you need an IDE, like PyCharm or Anaconda, and any version of Python 3.
+Just run the care.py file, and use your console.
+Here is a quick run-down:

     To create a patient simply write the patient's name followed by .create() ex Angel.create()